The Best Chocolate Fudge Frosting and Homemade Moist Yellow Cake

 My sister-in-law’s birthday is this weekend and I volunteered to make the cake.
 I went with my standard yellow cake recipe, which came from a friend and is most likely adapted from a cookbook, though I can’t say which one.
 It always comes out reliably well (see the recipe below), but when it comes to frosting the thing, I haven’t yet landed on a recipe that I really love.
 Until today!

 It’s Rose’s Fudge Frosting from Rosie’s All-Butter, Cream-Filled, Sugar-Packed Baking Book by Judy Rosenberg.
 Who wouldn’t love a book with a name like that?
 I’m a fan of Judy’s bakeries in the Boston area and the book is full of recipes for all her classics, like peanut butter chocolate chip cookies and chocolate delirium cake.
 I chose this recipe on a whim because I had never heard of a frosting made with evaporated milk, or one that’s quite so easy to make.
 There are three ingredients: unsweetened chocolate, evaporated milk, and sugar.
 That’s it!
-It’s even fat-free, which is hard to believe.
+It has no added fat, other than the cocoa butter in the chocolate.
 Here’s the recipe:

 Rosie’s Fudge Frosting